• Skip to primary navigation

 How do you make your Biscoff crust even in the pan?

 Pressing the crumbs down into the pan with a glass that has a rounded bottom helps spread the crumbs more evenly.
-It also helps push them into all the edges of the pan
+It also helps push them into all the edges of the pan.
+The high fat content from the melted butter acts as a binder, ensuring the crust holds its shape without crumbling when sliced.

 How do I keep the crust from crumbling?